-The parties agree that in order for this escrow to apply the BUYER must instruct Crowley's Yacht Yard to perform an in water engine check out when completing his/her Spring Commissioning Service order.
+For this escrow to apply, the BUYER must instruct Crowley's Yacht Yard to perform an in water check out.
 The cost of this check out is at the BUYER'S expense.
-The BUYER agrees to request that Crowley's provide a copy of written test results to the BROKER within 2 hours of completion of the testing, if any results are under the heading of "SELLER is Responsible for..."
+The BUYER agrees to request that Crowley's provide a copy of written test results to Sailboat Sales Co. within 2 hours of completion of the testing if any results are under the heading of "SELLER is Responsible for..."

 In no case is the SELLER expected to pay for any post-departure service work.
-This is because the SELLER cannot be responsible for how an engine is used, or what may occur with the engine, after it leaves the yard.